ergonode/docs/docs/frontend/in-depth/extend-props.md

 <div class="Alert Alert--alert">

-If a property is already passed in a component then according to the <b>Vue 2.x </b> documentation it will not be replaced by <code>v-bind</code>.
+If a property is already passed in a component then according to the **Vue 2.x** documentation it will not be replaced by <code>v-bind</code>.

 More here: https://v3.vuejs.org/guide/migration/v-bind.html